ilbers/meta-lotos/README.md

    Console-based Linux image with typical set of tools installed.

- * core-image-lotos
+ * lotos-image-release

    Graphical Linux image with Qt support.

+ * lotos-image-devel

+   The same as above, but with various devel/testing tools

-In addition, all the image includes Mango hypervisor extensions.
+In addition, all the images include Mango hypervisor extensions.

 Supported Boards
 ================